dtrailin/alexa-pc-control/README.md

-A Python server for controlling your PC.
-Can be used with [Amazon Echo Bridge](https://github.com/armzilla/amazon-echo-ha-bridge) in order to be used with Alexa
+My Python server for controlling my Linux Mint PC.
+Can be used with [Amazon Echo Bridge](https://github.com/armzilla/amazon-echo-ha-bridge) in order to be used with Alexa.